guidocalvano/simple-l-system/README.md

 	had the time to register themselves in BranchSegment.
 So all L-system nodes can now use BranchSegment to construct the other nodes.

-STARTING POINT
+Starting point

+	To start the l-system browse to index.html

 	index.html is just a boiler plate skeleton that invokes main.js.
 	From main.js one can follow how the application is started.